Who Can Become a Digital Nomad?

 If after reading this article you’ve realized that you fit the nomad criteria perfectly, feel free to apply.
 You’ll open up endless travel opportunities and the ability to work from anywhere in the world.

-And we, El Pomogator, will be happy to help you and be a guiding light in the dark.
+And we, EL Relocator, will be happy to help you and be a guiding light in the dark.

 See you in the next articles!